life-itself/artearthtech.com/content/blog/2018-05-01-mcgilchrist-master-and-his-emissary-notes.md

 ## (My) Conclusion

-There is much serious ontology in the book, in fact you could think of the entire book as entirely dedicated to a kind of scientific ontology.
+There is much serious ontology in the book, in fact you could think of the entire book as dedicated to a kind of scientific ontology.
 Scientific not simply in the sense of using neuroscience but in the way buddhism is scientific: in being critically open-minded, in being based in reason rather than rationality.
-The position McGilchrist reaches, heavily grounded in phenomenology, is one that is very close to Buddhist ontology [ed: and one I largely agree with]:
+The position McGilchrist reaches, heavily grounded in phenomenology, is one that is very close to Buddhist ontology e.g. interdependent co-arising [ed: and one I largely agree with]:

 > "... the world is not independent of our observation of it, attention to it, and interaction with it, ..."
 >